broadinstitute/sam/src/main/resources/tos/termsOfService-1.md

 “Privacy Policy” means our Privacy Policy, available at
 <https://app.terra.bio/#privacy> or such other location as we may
 notify you of.

-“Public Dataset” means those datasets listed at
-<https://support.terra.bio/hc/en-us/articles/10859572748827> or such other location as we may
-notify you of.

 “Remove” means to cause Content to not be Connected to Terra.